Experienced audiophiles know what makes them happy

 Our unique REDpurl™ adaptive geometry allows us to take a more flexible approach.
 Its elegantly simple design allows us to spend a lot of time building and evaluating cable geometries and related concepts with an eye towards producing the highest quality sound.

-And the great thing is that our customers can continue that process at home.
-Unlike conventional designs with their fixed geometries, our cables can be adapted by the listener to their own situation.
+And the great thing is that our customers can continue that process at home because our cables can be adapted by the listener to their own situation.

 Why geometry matters

 We've bought a lot of cables over the years but we have always found ourselves one tweak away from an interconnect we could really enjoy.
-“We began looking for something that could adapt to the individual,” Wire on Wire’s founder, Chris Bell says, “and to achieve that we had to think outside of the box”.
+“We began looking for a structure that could adapt to the individual,” Wire on Wire’s founder, Chris Bell says, “and to achieve that we had to think outside of the box and to focus on cable geometry as well as the conductors”.